isomer-io/MappingSLC/README.md

 We invite people to engage with and evolve this site by submitting their own contributions.

+## About Us
+Paisley Rekdal is the Editor for Mapping Salt Lake City.
+Chris Tanseer serves as the Assistant Editor and Web Developer for the project.
+But, but most of all, Mapping Salt Lake City is brought to you by the people in Salt Lake who have contribute their projects.
+We welcome you to [submit work](http://www.mappingslc.org/index .php?option=com_k2&view=item&layout=item&id=4&Itemid=279) and join our community.

+Funding has been provided by [The Utah Humanities Council](http://www.utahhumanities.org/), [The University of Utah] (http://www.utah.edu/), The Richard B. Siegel Foundation, and [Westminster College](http://www.westminstercollege.edu/).

+Mapping Salt Lake City was inspired by the work of [Rebecca Solnit](http://rebeccasolnit.net/)

 ## Prerequisites
 Make sure you have installed all these prerequisites on your development machine.
 * Node.js - [Download & Install Node.js](http://www.nodejs.org/download/) and the npm package manager, if you encounter any problems, you can also use this [Github Gist](https://gist.github.com/isaacs/579814) to install Node.js.